 In my opinion, New Orleans’ biggest draw is its food.
 While I can’t find you any of that for free, I can direct you to some frugal ways to enjoy your trip to the Crescent City.

-25 FREE Things In New Orleans
+Top 25 FREE Things to Do in New Orleans

 Right in the middle of the French Quarter, you’ll get a great view of street performers, the St. Louis Cathedral, and Andrew Jackson riding high above New Orleans.
 Cafe Du Monde is only a block away!

 To a piano bike combo playing throughout the French Quarter to drum circles around random corners, you will find some street performers somewhere in New Orleans.
 Enjoy them when you find them!

 This beautiful park has playgrounds and other amenities to let you enjoy some of New Orleans’ beautiful green space.

 This park is a short walk from Jackson Square.
 A drumline was playing while I was there, so maybe you’ll see a free show!

 This isn’t totally free, but many of them are only a few dollars per person, which makes it very affordable

 This garden is located in City Park and contains the work of artists from all over the world.
 The New Orleans Museum of Art offers a free audio tour of the Sculpture Garden, which is accessible through visitors’ cell phones and highlights all of the sculptures in the garden.

 On the corner of the French Quarter is the French Market.
 It’s a great place to grab authentic Cajun souvenirs.